Enforcing planning rules

 We can take action to deal with cases of development that have been carried out without permitted development rights or planning permission; unauthorised adverts; tree protection issues; and non-compliance with conditions attached to planning approvals.

 If you are concerned about a development near you which you think does not have planning permission, you can tell us about it by submitting a planning enforcement complaint.

-We investigate complaints inline with our Planning Enforcement Protocol.
+We investigate complaints inline with our Local Enforcement Plan.

 While we will be happy to discuss your query over the telephone please be aware that we do require all complaints to be submitted in writing in order for us to investigate them.